20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 # ensure we cleanup the Kaiju/Slicer folder at each run
 ```

+Then download the https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/YourFirstAutomatedPipeline_Assets/Kaiju_Assets.zip file and unzip it in your Desktop folder.
+These are the original files (fbx, tga, ...) we will import in the project using a python script.

 Importing the Mesh FBX
 -

-Once you have access to the PythonConsole, you can start issuing python commands.
+Once you have access to the PythonConsole (or the Editor), you can start issuing python commands.

 ```python
 from unreal_engine.classe import PyFbxFactory